-The following table presents contract assets, contract liabilities and contract costs recognized at March 31, 2023 and December 31, 2022:
+The following table presents contract assets, contract liabilities and contract costs recognized at June 30, 2023 and December 31, 2022:

-March 31, 2023 December 31, 2022

-Accounts receivable, net \$ 99,322 \$ 101,616

-Deferred revenues 19,475 17,585

-Customer deposits 19,090 16,955

-Costs to obtain and fulfill a contract 1,575 1,674
+June 30, 2023 De cember 31, 2022 J anuary 1, 2022 Accounts receivable, net \$ 106,831 \$ 101,616 \$ 184,102 Deferred revenues 13,262 17,585 17,518 Customer deposits 15,906 16,955 17,707 Costs to obtain and fulfill a contract \$ 1.563 \$ 1 674 \$ 2 328

-Accounts receivable, net includes \$24.9 million and \$25.7 million as of March 31, 2023 and December 31, 2022, respectively, representing amounts not yet billed to customers.
+Accounts receivable, net includes \$30.8 million and \$25.7 million as of June 30, 2023 and December 31, 2022, respectively, representing amounts not yet billed to customers.
 We have accrued the unbilled receivables for work performed in accordance with the terms of contracts with customers.

 Deferred revenues relate to payments received in advance of performance under a contract.
 A significant portion of this balance relates to maintenance contracts or other service contracts where we received payments for upfront conversions or implementation activities which do not transfer a service to the customer but rather are used in fulfilling the related performance obligations that transfer over time.
 The advance consideration received from customers is deferred over the contract term.
-We recognized revenue of \$6.8 million during the three months ended March 31, 2023 that had been deferred as of December 31, 2022.
+We recognized revenue of \$8.0 million and \$14.8 million during the three and six months ended June 30, 2023, respectively that had been deferred as of December 31, 2022.
+We recognized revenue of \$4.8 million and \$13.5 million during the three and six months ended June 30, 2022, respectively that had been deferred as of January 1, 2022.
+We recognized revenue of \$16.5 million during the year ended December 31, 2022 that had been deferred as of January 1, 2022.

 Costs incurred to obtain and fulfill contracts are deferred and presented as part of intangible assets, net and expensed on a straight-line basis over the estimated benefit period.
-We recognized \$0.2 million and 0.3 million of amortization for these costs for the three months ended March 31, 2023 and 2022, respectively within depreciation and amortization expense.
+We recognized \$0.2 million and \$0.3 million of amortization for these costs for the three months ended June 30, 2023 and 2022, respectively, within depreciation and amortization expense.
+We recognized \$0.4 million and \$0.6 million of amortization for these costs for the six months ended June 30, 2023 and 2022, respectively, within depreciation and amortization expense.
+We recognized \$1.1 million of amortization for these costs in 2022 within depreciation and amortization expense.
 These costs represent incremental external costs or certain specific internal costs that are directly related to the contract acquisition or fulfillment and can be separated into two principal categories: contract commissions and fulfillment costs.
 Applying the practical expedient in ASC 340-40-25-4, we recognize the incremental costs of obtaining contracts as an expense when incurred, if the amortization period would have been one year or less.
 These costs are included in selling, general and administrative expenses.
 The effect of applying this practical expedient was not material.